CAE’s Origin Story

 Listening to Entrepreneurs

-No one had the answer.
+No one seemed to have the answer.

 So John Dearie and his colleague Courtney Geduldig spent the summer of 2011 traveling the country and conducting roundtables with more than 200 entrepreneurs in a dozen cities, asking them directly, “What’s in your way?”
 What they heard became a book and a bright idea.